techlore/Plexus-app/README.md

 ## Credits
 - [StellarSand](https://github.com/StellarSand) for developing this app.
-- [parveshnarwal](https://github.com/parveshnarwal) for helping with the initial implementation of json into this app.
+- [parveshnarwal](https://github.com/parveshnarwal) for helping previously with the initial implementation of json into this app.
 - [tomkonidas](https://github.com/tomkonidas) for developing the API & the Plexus website which helped in the development of this project.
 - [Henry](https://github.com/henry-fisher) for going forward with the project and designing/modifying some of the icons.
 - [Contributors](https://github.com/techlore/plexus-app/graphs/contributors) for making this app better.